kumlali/handyjenkins/README.md

-# Handy Jenkins - kumlali/handyjenkins
+# Handy Jenkins - handyjenkins

 A Jenkins image to help minimize overhead of having separate Jenkins for each project.

-Instead of managing all projects with a central Jenkins, in some cases, using separate Jenkins servers for each project would be a better solution. `happyjenkins` was created to simplify installation and management of Jenkins to achive that goal.
+Instead of managing all projects with a central Jenkins, in some cases, using separate Jenkins servers for each project would be a better solution. `handyjenkins` was created to simplify installation and management of Jenkins to achive that goal.

-Put it simply, `happyjenkins` is a customized Docker image based on [Jenkins's official image](https://github.com/jenkinsci/docker) similar to
+Put it simply, `handyjenkins` is a customized Docker image based on [Jenkins's official image](https://github.com/jenkinsci/docker) similar to
 * https://github.com/Accenture/adop-jenkins
 * https://github.com/fabric8io/jenkins-docker